GwydionJon/Orca_script_manager/docs/source/explanation/explanation.rst

 Interface between python and the calculation module
 ----------------------------------------------------
-A core requirement for this program was the ability to seamlessly integrate different calculation tools (eg. Orca, Gaussian, RSA, CREST, etc ).
+A core requirement for this program was the ability to seamlessly integrate different quantum chemistry software packages (eg. Orca, Gaussian, RSA, CREST, etc ).
 The difficulty in managing these different tools is that they all have different input and output formats.
-To allow for a single work class to manage all these different tools, a template class was created from which all calculation tool classes inherit a common interface structure.
+To allow for a single work_manager class to manage all these different tools, a template class was created from which all calculation tool classes inherit a common interface structure.

 This template class provides a few basic functions that the work manager uses to interact with the calculation module.
-This allows for basically any computation tool to be used in this library as long as a child class of the template is implemented.
+This approach allows the usage of any quantum chemistry software as long as a corresponding child class of the template is implemented.

-Its main functions are:
+The main functions of the template are:

 - creating the slurm script that will be submitted to the server.
 - preparing the jobs that will be submitted to the server.